Mondrian Hotel London

 What Made It Special

 The river view is really something special and few hotels in London can compete with this.
 The finish of the entire hotel is second to none and the communal areas are functional but also fun without being too minimal.
-My room was beautiful and completely silent, no annoying noise halfway though the night of people coming back to their room.
+My room was beautiful and completely silent, no annoying noise halfway through the night of people coming back to their room.

 Would I Recommend it

-Without a shadow of a doubt it’s my new FAVOURITE hotel in London, if you are not going to be staying in the hotel, do head along for a drink in one of their bars.
+Without a shadow of a doubt, it’s my new FAVOURITE hotel in London, if you are not going to be staying in the hotel, do head along for a drink in one of their bars.